 - Practice in a nearby pet-friendly hotel lobby before booking accommodations.
 Have your dog walk in, sit, and walk out, and make sure to praise their good behavior.

 DO: Start Small

 If you have time before your next vacation, practice ahead of your trip by taking your dog and a crate to a friend’s home.
-From there, Gannon says, you can leave your pet in another room, listen in, and even set up a tablet to Skype in and see how things are going.
-If they’re sitting there quietly, you can say over Skype, “quiet, good quiet,” so that, even though they can’t see you physically in the room, they know you’re there watching.
+From there, Gannon says, you can leave your pet in another room, listen in, and even set up a tablet to vide0-conference in and see how things are going.
+If they’re sitting there quietly, you can say through the video software, “Quiet, good quiet,” so that, even though they can’t see you physically in the room, they know you’re there watching.

 “Now when you go on a trip, your dog has already practiced,” explains Gannon.
 “I do it as often as I can.
 Mix it up when possible as well.”